 GUIDELINES FOR SERVING DOCUMENTS AT THE SALT LAKE CITY RECORDERS OFFICE

-Subpoenas and Complaints: To serve a Subpoena or Complaint on Salt Lake City Corporation, please contact David Mull in the Salt Lake City Attorney’s Office to arrange for acceptance of service.
-He may be contacted on (801) 535-7610 or at David.Mull@slcgov.com.
+Subpoenas and Complaints: To serve a Subpoena or Complaint on Salt Lake City Corporation, please contact Katie Nichols in the Salt Lake City Attorney’s Office to arrange for acceptance of service.
+She may be contacted at (801) 535-7663 or at Katherine.Nichols@slcgov.com.
 Please note that only Salt Lake City Corporation can be served at the Salt Lake City Recorder’s Office.
 To serve an employee of Salt Lake City Corporation, please refer to the options provided in Rule 4 of the Utah Rules of Civil Procedure for service on individuals.

 The purpose of the City Recorder’s Office is to maintain and preserve the official records of Salt Lake City including the proceedings of the Salt Lake City Council.